Trapping Quantum Coherence in Local Energy Minima

 where $n=D(X,Y)$ is the total number of pseudo-spins.
 We have done computer simulation for small clusters consisting of several spins whose Hamiltonian can be exactly solved.
 The simulating results are well consistent with the above perturbation theory approach.
-The conclusion is that increasing the size of the cluster may exponentially prolong the lifetime of the LEM which in turn together with the ground state can store a bit of quantum information for a very long time, in contrast to the common case that a larger system loses quantum coherence faster since the quantum information is usually not stored in the LEM [4].
+The conclusion is that increasing the size of the cluster may exponentially prolong the lifetime of the LEM which together with the ground state can store a bit of quantum information.
 With reasonable values of ${\rm max}(C,G)/A=0.001\sim 0.01$, a cluster of $4$ or $5$ spins can efficiently extend the lifetime of the LEM by up to $10$ orders of magnitude.
-We note that in certain ``natural'' spin-clusters like a magnetic Mn$_{\rm 12}$ molecule, there is indeed a very stable LEM whose life-time could be years long at low temperature [15].
-Such natural spin-clusters, if properly exploited, may certainly serve as good quantum registers.
+We note that in certain ``natural'' spin-clusters like a magnetic Mn$_{\rm 12}$ molecule, there is indeed a very stable LEM whose life-time could be years long at low temperature \cite{SpinCluster}.
+Such natural spin-clusters, if properly exploited, may serve as good quantum registers.